Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Experimental Setup

 State preparation of the qubits is achieved by optically pumping the ions on a strong dipole transition, driving the population into $\ket{0}$ or $\ket{1}$ as required.
-Projective measurement in the Pauli-$Z$ basis are performed by driving the qubit on the dipole transition and observing state dependent fluorescence.
-Collective local rotations $R_x(\theta)$ and $R_y(\theta)$ of all the qubits in the trap can be achieved via the application of radio-frequency (RF) or microwaves at the qubit splitting frequency.
+Projective measurements in the Pauli-$Z$ basis are performed by driving the qubit on the dipole transition and observing state dependent fluorescence.
+Collective local rotations $R_x(\theta)$ and $R_y(\theta)$ of all the qubits in the trap can be achieved via the application of radio-frequency (RF) or microwave radiation at the qubit frequency.
+By combining projective measurements and state preparations in the $Z$ basis with collective RF or microwave rotations of the whole register, it is possible to measure and prepare partitions in other bases as required.

-Many-ion entanglement can be achieved via a generalised geometric phase gate, namely a periodic, state-dependent optical dipole force (ODF) \cite{Wineland98experimentalissues, sawyer12, goodwin14} tuned to a vibrational mode of the Coulomb crystal, entangling spin states to states of motion.
-If the ODF drive frequency is detuned from the vibrational resonance, the motional excitation will periodically return to zero.
-The spin states are thus disentangled from the motion having acquired a geometric phase proportional to the degree of excitation. \cite{leibfried03, ozeri11}
+Many-ion entanglement can be achieved via a generalised geometric phase gate, namely a periodic, state-dependent optical dipole force (ODF) driving the collective motional modes of the crystal.
+This ODF is typically produced via a pair of crossed, far-detuned Raman lasers, producing a one-dimensional optical lattice which scans across the crystal at the difference frequency of the two beams.
+If this frequency is slightly detuned from a vibrational mode resonance of the Coulomb crystal~\cite{wineland98, ozeri11}, the interaction entangles spin states to states of motion, executing state-dependent excursions in phase space, which periodically return to zero.
+At this point the spin states are left disentangled from the motion, but acquire a geometric phase related to the degree of excitation~\cite{leibfried03, ozeri11}.